Stackclash/5e-vault/1. DM Stuff/Session Journals/Curse of Strahd/S25 New Session Journal.md

 	- [[Yevelda Ovak]]

 [[Redgrave]] casts [[Divination]]
+	- Gets the following as answer: "'When the heart no longer beats, the lord's reign will end, but only where he was born will he find rest."

 !
 NOTE: Make Item cards for spell scrolls and books and +1 spear for [[Yevelda Ovak]]